Republic of Zimbabwe

 Following the Lancaster House settlement in December 1979, Zimbabwe enjoyed a brisk economic recovery.
 Zimbabwe inherited one of the strongest and most complete industrial infrastructures in sub-Saharan Africa, as well as rich mineral resources and a strong agricultural base.
 Real growth for 1980-81 exceeded 20%.
 However, depressed foreign demand for the country's mineral exports and the onset of a drought cut sharply into the growth rate in 1982, 1983, and 1984.
 In 1985, the economy rebounded strongly due to a 30% jump in agricultural production.
 However it slumped in 1986 to a zero growth rate and registered a 3% contraction in GDP in 1987 due primarily to drought and foreign exchange crisis.
 Growth in 1988-90 averaged about 4.5%.

-The largest industries are iron, steel, metal products, food processing, chemicals, textiles, clothing, furniture and plastic goods.
-Most manufacturers have scaled back operations.
+The largest industries are metal products, food processing, chemicals, textiles, clothing, furniture and plastic goods.
+Most manufacturers have sharply scaled back operations.
 Zimbabwe is not a member of the African Growth and Opportunity Act and a number of textile businesses have migrated to other African countries.
 Zimbabwean producers still export lumber products, certain textiles, chrome alloys and automobile windscreens to the U.S.

 Zimbabwe is endowed with rich mineral resources.
 Exports of gold, asbestos, chrome, coal, platinum, nickel, and copper could lead an economic recovery one day.
 No commercial deposits of petroleum have been discovered, although the country is richly endowed with coal-bed methane gas that has yet to be exploited.